Long Service Award

 What about Wales and Northern Ireland?

-• The cost is £25 to include certificate, badge, administration, postage and packaging.
+- The cost is £75 to include physical certificate, physical badge, digital badge, administration, postage and packaging.
+Alternatively you can buy a digital certificate only for £15.
+All Long Service Awardees will also receive a digital signature to use in their email signature.
 We accept bank payments only.
-Please email gabriella.acen@qni.org.uk for details.
+Please email denise.austin@qni.org.uk for details.

-Does having a Long Service Award make me a member of the QNI’s fellows and alumni?
+Does having a Long Service award make me a Queen’s Nurse or a QNI Fellow?

-• No, but you are welcome to join the QNI community by registering on our website at www.qni.org.uk.
-You will then receive all our regular information and updates.
+- No, but you are warmly welcomed to join the QNI community by signing up to newsletters on our website.